 Now it’s time to work on the front of the paddle.
 Apply painter’s tape to the side edges of the paddle.
 Burnish the top edge of the tape well.

-Mask off the handle and a couple of inches of the paddle using the painter’s tape with drop down sheet as you did in step one.
+Mask off the handle and a couple of inches of the paddle using the painter’s tape with the drop-down sheet as you did in step one.
 Try to align it with the resin on the back.

 Repeat the steps above to coat the front with resin.